 Miami Lawyers Advocating for Accident Victims

 We all work hard at our jobs and rely on them to provide us with an income.
 For some, a job involves non-physical tasks, while others engage in activities that are relatively demanding on the body.
 Regardless of how physical your job is, there are numerous ways that you can suffer injuries in the workplace.
 Although the workers’ compensation system is designed to provide benefits for injured workers, there are some situations in which a workplace accident victim can bring a third-party lawsuit against another entity or person that is responsible for his or her harm.
-At the Acosta Law Firm, our Miami workplace injury attorneys have considerable experience helping South Florida residents assert their rights in these situations.
+At the Acosta Law Firm, our Miami personal injury attorneys have considerable experience helping South Florida residents assert their rights in these situations.

 Pursuing Workers’ Compensation Benefits for your Injuries

 If an employee is hurt in the course and scope of the job, the injured worker usually can file a workers’ compensation claim through his or her employer’s insurance carrier.
 One of the most common examples is when someone is required to drive as part of his or her occupation.
 If that person is involved in a motor vehicle accident while operating a vehicle pursuant to his or her employment, the injured worker can then seek benefits through the employer’s workers’ compensation insurance policy.
 The workers’ compensation system is a “no-fault” mechanism that typically entitles an injured individual to immediate compensation for medical care and lost wages.
 It does not, however, provide damages for more subjective items like pain and suffering or diminished quality of life.

 Bringing a Third-Party Claim after a Workplace Accident